Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 Hormone therapy can be used:

-- In locally advanced prostate cancer, to make external beam radiation therapy more effective
+- In locally advanced prostate cancer, to make external beam radiation therapy more effective in reducing the risk of recurrence

-- In those with a high risk of recurrence after initial treatment, to reduce that risk
+- In those with a high risk of recurrence after initial treatment to reduce that risk

 Side effects of hormone therapy for prostate cancer can include: